mobile app bar

 Jeff Gordon talks to with his former crew chief Ray Evernham during practice for the Daytona 500 at Daytona International Speedway.

 Ray Evernham worked with Jeff Gordon for most of the 1990s.
-The duo became one of the most dominant driver-crew chief partnerships in the sport by taking advantage of each other’s unparalleled skill sets.
-The chemistry they shared is what led to three Cup Series championships.
-Long after the days when they ran riot on the race track, Evernham is still in awe over Gordon’s ability to connect with a racecar.
+The duo became one of the most dominant driver-crew chief partnerships in the sport by playing to each other’s unparalleled skill sets and strengths.
+And the chemistry they shared led to three Cup Series championships.

-The story about how a young Gordon’s briefcase was filled with a Nintendo Gameboy, gum, a racing magazine, and peanuts is only well-known.
-But what impressed him most was Gordon’s talent in communicating every little detail about the car’s character on the track.
+The crew chief was impressed most by Gordon’s talent in communicating every little detail about the car’s character on the track.
 They were all at Charlotte for the test session, and Gordon was to drive a Pontiac with a Chevrolet engine.

-Former champion Chuck Bown had been there as well, and in just two sessions with the car, Gordon surpassed Bown’s speed.
-Evernham said, “Just talking to Jeff in the car and listening to his comments on the radio, I was like, ‘There’s no way that can be experience!
-He’s too young and he has really driven only one of these cars!’
-He had such an incredible feel for the race car.”
+“Just talking to Jeff in the car and listening to his comments on the radio, I was like, ‘There’s no way that can be [an] experience!
+He’s too young and he has really driven only one of these cars’.
+He had such an incredible feel for the race car,” said Evernham.

 Evernham was inducted into the Hall of Fame in 2018.
-He currently spends much of his time working towards the relaunch of IROC (International Race of Champions).
+He currently spends much of his time working toward the relaunch of IROC (International Race of Champions).
 He also serves as a consultant to various Fortune 500 companies and shares lessons on leadership with them.

 About the author